chonkye/AlysonLalataENC4265Website/reflective_blogs.md

    - Allow the Laptop to reset: Entering this command will automatically reset the device.

 ### Step 6: Complete the Setup Process
-   With the device now reset, there will no longer be the Wi-Fi connection and the Microsoft account.
+   Now that the device is reset, there will no longer be the Wi-Fi connection and the Microsoft account.

 <p align="center">
   <img src= "WIFI.01282025.png" alt = "Windows Wi-Fi screen">